Friday, 17 July 2020

 Narasimhar and Pichadanar

-Gandaberunda - an emblem of Hoysalas
+Gandaberunda - an emblem of the Hoysalas

 Gangalar